 Current safety measures

 The Colonial School District (CSD) places a premium on student safety.
-In 2008, CSD commissioned a security audit by a leading national school safety expert.
-The audit revealed that CSD was among the nation’s leading districts in school safety and security.
+A District commissioned audit by a leading national school safety expert, revealed that CSD was among the nation’s leading districts in school safety and security.
 The District continually assesses its safety and security measures to ensure they are current and to maintain a place as a national leader in school safety and security.

 Security initiatives currently in place include:

-- Staff of 22 in-school Security Officers and Hall Monitors
+- Staff in-school Security Officers at each building and Hall Monitors

 - Additional security coverage after school hours

-- Access to each building is controlled electronically with a newly installed state of the art access system that allows staff to visibly identify who is entering the building.
+- Access to each building is controlled electronically with a state-of-the-art access system that allows staff to visibly identify who is entering the building.

 - Electronic “key cards” used at all buildings for access control